OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/faqs/general/enable-oim-with-https.md

 **Note:**
 * The alias provided in the above command should be used for Command 2 as well as while importing the certificate, so please take a note of the alias name used.
 * Upon successful execution, it will prompt the user to enter the keystore password for `AppData\OpsHubData\cacerts`.
 The default password for the keystore is `changeit`.
 * After entering the password, the user is prompted to enter various certificate details.
-For the **first name and last name**, the user must provide the **hostname of the machine** where {{SITENAME}} is installed.
+For the **first name and last name**, the user must provide the **hostname of the machine** where <code class="expression">space.vars.SITENAME</code> is installed.
 Otherwise, the signed certificate will not be visible even after successful import.

 **Command 2:**
 ```